-The current charge for an individual or service review including a two-day review visit is $\pounds 16,500 + \text{VAT}$ .
-This is to cover the RCS' administration costs associated with setting up the review, monitoring its progress and ensuring the satisfactory and timely completion of the report for onward transmission to the healthcare organisation.
-The charge for a review involving a longer review visit and the charges for all clinical record reviews will be established on a case by case basis.
+The current charge for an individual or service review is £15,000 + VAT.
+This is to cover the College's administration costs associated with setting up the review, monitoring its progress and ensuring the satisfactory and timely completion of the report for onward transmission to the healthcare organisation.
+The charge for a clinical record review will be established on a case by case basis.